Skip to main content

 Need Best first step Who it may help Reality check

-Not sure where to begin Call 1-800-994-9422 Older adults, caregivers, and adults with disabilities You may be sent to a local office after a short screening.
+Not sure where to begin Call 1-800-994-9422 Older adults, caregivers, and adults with disabilities You may be sent to a regional office after a short screening.

-Medicare plan questions Ask for CHOICES counseling People on Medicare and family helpers Counselors do not sell plans, but appointments can fill up during fall open enrollment.
+Medicare plan questions Ask for CHOICES counseling People on Medicare and family helpers Appointments can fill up during fall open enrollment.

 Meals or food help Ask for senior meals Adults 60+, spouses, and some people with disabilities Meal sites and delivery routes vary by town.